Green Ukraine: History

-The Zeleny Klyn was an area of land settled by Ukrainians which is a part of the Russian Far East in the area of the Amur River and the Pacific Ocean.
-Ukrainian settlers named it.
+Zelenyi Klyn is a term used by Ukrainian settlers to describe the Russian Far East in between the Amur and the Pacific.
+This area of land, while traditionally home to a number of indigenous Siberian and Manchurian people groups, was settled by a somewhat significant number of Ukrainians during the Tsardom of Russia's eastward conquest and colonization of Siberia.
 The territory consists of over 1,000,000 square kilometres and has a population of 3.1 million (1958).
 The Ukrainian population in 1897 made up 15% of the Primorskaya Oblast's population.

-The territory was also informally known as Закитайщина, "Trans-China", i.e., "land beyond China".
+The region's name is likely inspired by the abundance of forests in the area.